jraede/mongoose-rest-endpoints/README.md

 });
 ```

+### Bulk posting
+Bulk posting is disabled by default.
+To allow it, run `allowBulkPost()` on your endpoint before registering.
+The response code for a bulk post will be a 201 unless ALL saves failed, in which case the code will be the code for the first error.
+The response body will be an array of the results of each promise, structured like so:

+`[
+  {state:'fulfilled',value:undefined}, // No response, so it will be undefined.
+You only care about the state
+  {state:'rejected', reason:{}} // The reason will be the error thrown
+]`

+You can use this response to show which requests failed and which succeeded in the bulk request (the order of the returned values will be the same order that they came in).

 ### Pagination
 By default, endpoints paginate results at 50 per page, ordered by the `_id` field.
 Note that this is the opposite of the `2.*` API, which did *not* paginate results unless you told it to.